-Marlins option struggling Koehler leaving open spot in rotation
+Marlins option struggling Tom Koehler leaving open spot in rotation

 “You can’t really compare what he’s going through with what I went through because he’s, obviously, a starter so he’s in there every day,” Ichiro said.
 “I have a feeling it’s kind of a different experience of what he’s going through than what I went through.”

-Ichiro, who reached 3,000 major-league hits on Aug.
-7 last year in Colorado. credited Beltre’s baseball longevity not just to his prolific hitting, but his defensive prowess as well.
+Ichiro, who became the 30th player to reach 3,000 major-league hits on Aug.
+7 last year in Colorado, credited Beltre’s baseball longevity not just to his prolific hitting, but his defensive prowess as well.
 Ichiro said Monday, one of his lasting memories of Beltre was him hitting in batting practice with a metal bat.

 “That left an impression on me,” Ichiro said.
 “At Safeco [Field], he and [Richie] Sexon would hit with a metal bat.
 I’ve been around this game a long time, 26 years as a professional.
 I’ve never seen anybody hit with a metal bat in batting practice.”